 Select a jurisdiction

-Grid capacity data are currently only available for areas served by Los Angeles Department of Water & Power, Pacific Gas & Electric, San Diego Gas & Electric, and Southern California Edison.
+EV Equity Roadmap’s “feasibility” analysis incorporates electric grid capacity data, which are currently only available for areas served by California utilities that make these data publicly available: Los Angeles Department of Water & Power, Pacific Gas & Electric, San Diego Gas & Electric, and Southern California Edison.
+To view a list of jurisdictions served by municipal utilities and electric cooperatives with partial or no utility data, navigate to the Data tab.

 Welcome

-This tool is designed as a free, open-access platform to inform local government and stakeholder decision making on EV and mobility infrastructure investments.
+This tool is a free, open-access platform to inform local government and stakeholder decision making on EV and mobility infrastructure investments.

-The tool enables users to identify “priority” and “feasibility” zones within a jurisdiction based on a pixel-grid that integrates multiple data sets into color-coded 100x100 meter pixels, overlaid on the map.
+Users can identify “priority” and “feasibility” zones within a jurisdiction by integrating multiple data sets into color-coded 100x100 meter pixels, overlaid on the city or county map.

 Users can: